Terabitas/gitbook/setting_up_environment.md

 ## `docker`

-Instal `docker`.
+Install `docker`.
 [Here](https://docs.docker.com/engine/installation/) you can find detailed information how to do that.
 We recommend using [docker-machine](https://docs.docker.com/machine/install-machine/) for Mac users.

 ##`docker-compose`

-Instal `docker-compose`.
+Install `docker-compose`.
 [Here](https://docs.docker.com/compose/install/) you can find detailed information how to do that.

 ## `nildev`